 How are Michelin stars awarded?

 Unlike other rating systems, Michelin stars are not based on customer reviews, but on undercover inspections by anonymous food experts known as the Michelin Inspectors.
 Inspectors remain anonymous to avoid being given preferential treatment and undergo official Michelin Guide training in France.
 They are not allowed to speak to the press, but it is generally thought that most will have at least some experience in the restaurant business.
+They are even encouraged not even to tell their friends and family about what they do!
 Anyone hoping to become a Michelin Inspector must be passionate and knowledgeable about food, with good attention to detail, and the ability to blend in with ordinary customers.
+Most are veterans of the hospitality industry and are required to fill in a comprehensive report following their visit.

 The judging criteria is the same for each restaurant, focusing on the quality of the ingredients, cooking techniques and, most importantly, taste.
 Michelin stars are awarded solely on the standard of cuisine, so inspectors will not consider things like restaurant decor or ambience when awarding stars, although the comfort and quality is rated from 1 to 5 using a crossed fork and spoon symbol.